red5pro/react-native-red5pro/README.md

 4. Add a similar entry and String value for `Privacy - Microphone Usage Description`.

 Your app should now be available for broadcasting and subscribing to live streams!

+#### Background Services

+If you intend to use the `react-native-red5pro` to continue broadcasting and/or playback while the app is in the background, you will additionally need to define the ability to do so:

+1. Locate the `Info.plist` file for your project in Xcode.
+2. Click to Add an entry (using the `+` icon), and add a `Required background modes` entry.
+3. In the generated `Item 0` entry, add a String value of `App plays audio or streams audio/video using AirPlay`.

+Now you can use the `enableBackgroundStreaming` of the library to enable background streaming!

 ### Additional Notes